google/oss-fuzz/docs/getting-started/continuous_integration.md

 # Continuous Integration

 OSS-Fuzz offers **CIFuzz**, a GitHub action/CI job that runs your fuzz targets on pull requests.
-This works similarly to running unittests in CI.
+This works similarly to running unit tests in CI.
 CIFuzz helps you find and fix bugs before they make it into your codebase.
 Currently, CIFuzz only supports projects hosted on GitHub.